Worst-Case Welfare of Item Pricing in the Tollbooth Problem

-As discussed above, when $G$ is a single path and the seller has tie-breaking power, there exists an item pricing that achieves the optimal welfare.
-However, when the seller has no tie-breaking power, we present an instance where $G$ is a single path, that no item pricing can achieve more than $2/3$-fraction of the hindsight optimal welfare (Theorem~\ref{thm:path_no_tie_hardness}).
-On the other hand, we prove that such a $3/2$-approximation is achievable via item pricing (Theorem~\ref{thm:path_no_tie}).

-\begin{result} The competitive ratio for any tollbooth problem on a single path is at most $3/2$, when the seller has no tie-breaking power.
-Moreover, the ratio is tight. \end{result}

-We also provide upper bounds for the competitive ratio in the no tie-breaking case, when the graph $G$ belongs to some special families of graphs.
-See also Table~\ref{tab:graphresults} for a summary of the results.

-\paragraph{4.
-Resource augmentation.} We also study the problem where the seller has more resource to allocate, and want to compare the welfare achieved in this case to the optimal offline allocation without such additional resource.
-To be more specific, comparing to the optimal offline allocation with supply 1 for each item, the seller has augmented resources and is allowed to sell $c$ copies of each item to the buyers.
+\paragraph{Resource augmentation.} At last, we study the problem where the seller has more resource to allocate.
+More specifically, comparing to the offline optimal allocation with supply 1 for each item (denoted as $\optwel$), the seller has augmented resources and is allowed to sell $c$ copies of each item to the buyers.
 In the literature studying offline path allocation problems on graphs (e.g. \cite{chuzhoy2016polylogarithmic}) and previous work using the techniques of resource augmentation (e.g. \cite{kalyanasundaram2000speed,koutsoupias1999weak,sleator1985amortized,young1994k,caragiannis2016truthful}), even slightly increased resources usually improves the competitive ratio significantly.
 However in our problem, we prove that for any constant $c>1$, there exists an instance such that the competitive ratio with augmented resources is $m^{\Omega(1/c)}$, even we allow different item prices for different copies (\Cref{thm: lower_bound_congestion}).
 In other words, a competitive ratio that is polynomial in $m$ is unavoidable in the tollbooth problem, even if the capacity of each edge is augmented by a constant.
 We also prove an almost-matching upper bound of $O(m^{1/c})$ in this setting (\Cref{thm: congestion_c}).
-The approximation holds for any single-minded welfare maximization problem, where each buyer may demand any set of items instead of edges in a path.
+The upper bound holds for any single-minded welfare maximization problem, where each buyer may demand any set of items instead of edges in a path.